AdamWu1979/tomato_docs/docs/CalculateMaps.md

 nav_order: 2
 ---

-# How to calculate maps with TomatoExe
+# How to calculate maps with TomatoExe?

 `TomatoExe` is a command line tool that allows for map calculation and saving in a DICOM format.
-To specify what are the input DICOM files and the settings of map calculation a `yaml` file is used as an input.
-For detailed Toamto `yaml` description see how to [work with yaml files]({{ site.baseurl }}{% link docs/WorkWithYaml.md %}).
+To specify the input DICOM files and the settings of map calculation, a `yaml` file is used as an input.
+For a detailed Tomato `yaml` description, see [how to work with yaml files]({{ site.baseurl }}{% link docs/WorkWithYaml.md %}).

 {% include terminal.html %}

 ## How to calculate a map - step by step guide

-* Download `TomatoExe` for your operating system from here <https://github.com/MRKonrad/tomato/releases/latest>.
+* Download `TomatoExe` for your operating system from here: <https://github.com/MRKonrad/tomato/releases/latest>.
 See the discussion about Tomato `OpenSource` and `Full` version [here](https://mrkonrad.github.io/tomato_docs/docs/WorkWithYaml.html#tomatoopensource-vs-tomatofull).

-* Download `testData.zip` from here <https://github.com/MRKonrad/tomato/releases/latest>.
+* Download `testData.zip` from here: <https://github.com/MRKonrad/tomato/releases/latest>.

-* Unzip the downloaded files
+* Unzip the downloaded files.

 * Prepare a `yaml` configuration file, for example by modifying the ones provided in `testData.zip`, or generate your own one like `myTomatoConfigFile.yml`.
 For details on how to use `yaml` in `Tomato` please see the section about [working with yaml files]({{ site.baseurl }}{% link docs/WorkWithYaml.md %}).

-* Using command line navigate to the directory with `TomatoExe` file
+* Using command line, navigate to the directory with `TomatoExe` file

 * Run TomatoExe
   * on OSX or Linux